MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOAppBillingPolicies.md

 ## DESCRIPTION

-Get-SPOAppBillingPolicies returns billing policies athat are owned by the tenant.
+Get-SPOAppBillingPolicies returns a list of billing policies that are owned by the tenant.
 If the tenant has no billing policies associated, the cmdlet will produce no output.

-The output will include information about the billing policies available in the tenant such as Application Id, Azure subscription ID, Resource Group, Region, State of the subscription and which tenant is charged.
+Each billing policy will include information such as Application Id, Azure subscription ID, Resource Group, Region, State of the subscription and the usage charging model.

 You must be a SharePoint Online Administrator or Global Administrator to run this cmdlet.